angular/angular-ja/aio-ja/content/guide/attribute-binding.en.md

 ### Binding to multiple styles

 To toggle multiple styles, bind to the `[style]` attribute&mdash;for example, `[style]="styleExpression"`.
+The `styleExpression` can be one of:

-The expression is often a string list of styles such as `"width: 100px; height: 100px;"`.
+* A string list of styles such as `"width: 100px; height: 100px;"`.

-You can also format the expression as an object with style names as the keys and style values as the values, such as `{width: '100px', height: '100px'}`.
+* An object with style names as the keys and style values as the values, such as `{width: '100px', height: '100px'}`.

+Note that binding an array to `[style]` is not supported.

 <div class="alert is-important">

-With any object-like expression&mdash;such as `object`, `Array`, `Map`, or `Set`&mdash;the identity of the object must change for Angular to update the class list.
+When binding `[style]` to an object expression, the identity of the object must change for Angular to update the class list.
 Updating the property without changing object identity has no effect.

 </div>